 15. Far East Organization Children’s Garden

 If you’re looking for a nice spot for your kids to play around, take them to Far East Organization Children’s Garden.
-This is included in some of the best kid-friendly water parks in Singapore because of its unique amenities.
+This is included in some of the best kid-friendly water theme parks in Singapore because of its unique amenities.

 Let your kids enjoy the interactive water features and tree houses.
 Plus, there are educational events held at the covered amphitheater.